HarryPaniccc/DnD/Session Notes/Vanguard/Session 69 - Some Other Time.md

 If Skye decides to focus in on this darkness #TODO

 ### [[Dularen]]
 The vanguard are looking to teleport into the Hall of Verdicts.
-Ruina should be around 2 to 3 hours ahead of the [[Kingdom of Sirkonos]].
+Ruina should be around 2 to 3 hours ahead of the [[Sirkonos]].

 - The teleportation room in the Hall of Verdicts will have a young gentleman greet the [[Vanguard]] and immediately panic at seeing the body of [[Silb Heft|Silb]]
 - At this time of day the halls are relatively full of lawmakers and judiciaries and the like